simonmichael/hledger_site/src/command-line-completion.md

 - [Download](https://raw.githubusercontent.com/simonmichael/hledger/master/hledger/shell-completion/hledger-completion.bash)
   or copy the file `hledger/shell-completion/hledger-completion.bash` and save it as `~/.hledger-completion.bash`.

+  _**Note:** Prior to version 1.25, the `shell-completion` directory was at the repository root (not `hledger/shell-completion`).
+Update the URLs, taking this into account, if you are trying to download the completion script for an older version of hledger such as [1.21](https://raw.githubusercontent.com/simonmichael/hledger/1.21/shell-completion/hledger-completion.bash)._

 - Add the command `source ~/.hledger-completion.bash` to the end of your `~/.bashrc` file.